5cover/portfolio/doc/scratch.md

 However, I still think C is an invaluable language to learn.
 It forces you to leave your comfort zone of abstactions and face the actual challenge of implementating stuff that we use every day as programmers, such a lists or hash tables.

 Learning C is better than any amount of Leetcode challenges.

-## Increase the contrast between lvl 1 and 2

-currently it is too small, which result in small elements not standing out from the background enough. this is an accesssibility concern.

-## Fix project content

 ### tell more in story